-At December 31, 2023 and 2022, the Company did not hold any foreign currency forward contracts.
+At December 31, 2024 and 2023, the Company did not hold any foreign currency forward contracts.

 Investment decisions concerning currencies are made independently of equity investments.
-The Investment Advisor's strategy involves defensively hedging back to the portfolio's base currency, when its models suggest a foreign currency is materially overvalued.
+The Investment Advisor's strategy may involve defensively hedging back to the portfolio's base currency, when its models suggest a foreign currency is materially overvalued.